-Library branches and visitor information centres reopen from Monday 1 June
+Library branches and visitor information centres reopened with COVID-safe management plans on Monday 1 June

-All public libraries in NSW will reopen from Monday 1 June.
-Richmond Upper Clarence Regional Library branches will open as per their normal opening hours.
+All public libraries in NSW reopened on Monday 1 June.
+Richmond Upper Clarence Regional Library branches are open as per their normal opening hours.
 On the recommendation of the NSW Government high risk groups, including people aged over 70, are encouraged to visit the library during the first hour of opening.
-Strict social distancing will be enforced, and people are asked to limit the time they spend in the library.
-Hand sanitiser will be available at the entrance and throughout the library.
+Strict social distancing is enforced, and people are asked to limit the time they spend in the library.
+Hand sanitiser is available at the entrance and throughout the library.

-The Richmond Valley’s three visitor information centres in Casino, Evans Head and Woodburn also reopen from Monday June 1.
-The Discover Richmond Valley team is looking forward to seeing visitors again from near and far.
+The Richmond Valley’s three visitor information centres in Casino, Evans Head and Woodburn also reopened on Monday June 1.

 As of May 15 Council reopened playgrounds, outdoor gyms, and the Evans Head swimming pool.